Direct Sales Jobs & Opportunities: What Are They?

 Should you be nervous about becoming involved in direct sales?

 No, you shouldn’t!
 Millions of entrepreneurs have found success and life balance by building a business with a reputable direct selling company.
 But here’s the thing: Like any job opportunity that comes your way (direct sales or not), you should be cautious and do your homework.
-If you are interested in a direct sales job, research whether or not the company is a member of the DSA, read reviews about the business, and speak to people who work there.
+If you are interested in a direct sales job, read reviews about the business and speak to people who work there.
 The right fit will reveal itself, and the company you choose should be highly transparent and accessible to you.

 You can speak with a Wine Guide and find out what being a part of the team is really like, or you can chat with us.
 We’d love to answer your questions!